 If you feel that your solicitor’s fees are not an accurate reflection of the work that is being carried out, it may be time to assess the other options available to you.

 Holding property is a significant investment of time, money and resources, so it’s important to pick a commercial property solicitor that can help you maximise the returns on your investments and make the sales and purchase processes as smooth as possible.
 If you feel as if you’re not getting the enough from your current commercial property solicitors, it might be time for a fresh start.

-Here at Ellison Thomas, we can assist with all of the transactions outlined in this blog post, as well as many more.
+Here at Abacus Solicitors, we can assist with all of the transactions outlined in this blog post, as well as many more.
 We have extensive experience with commercial property law in many areas, and we can help you work towards a solution, no matter how big or small the issue is.